 "How many subscribers do you think we've lost?"

 How to Survive has been in our heads and hearts for close to ten years.
 It began by imagining a character similar to our childhood heroes; TV personalities like Steve Irwin, Les Stroud, and the Kratt Brothers.
 With a new adventure every episode, these on-screen explorers showed us the wonders of the world, making us dream about what it would be like to travel with them.
 Over the years, our story evolved.
 We realized the characters we found captivating weren’t the long-lost childhood heroes we had, but a new type of world traveler that had emerged - travel vloggers and content creators.
 Millions of subscribers like us ritually watch their videos and vlogs on social media, invested in their lives and adventures.
 We asked the question, “If a famous travel vlogger got lost in the woods, would they film the whole experience?”
 That opened up a new world.
 A film structured as a vlog.
 We immediately realized new and unique possibilities for the way this story can be told, filmed, and edited.
 We knew it could be wildly creative, meaningful, and fun.
 Fun to write, fun to create, and fun to watch.
-More importantly, we saw the story’s themes of disconnection and disempowerment become more relevant over time.
+More importantly, we saw the story’s themes of isolation and disempowerment become more relevant over time.
 Everywhere we looked, we saw people struggling to find meaning and purpose in a chaotic world.
-We knew this was a story that might inspire disillusioned audiences who are trying to create their own purpose in life.
+We knew this was a story that might inspire audiences who are trying to create their own purpose in life.
 It’s a film we wish we could watch right now, and people we talk to about it feel the same way.